-1. The laboratory does not verify the calibration of the spectrophotometer used during the analysis of ammonia with a second source calibration verification standard.
+1. The laboratory does not verify the calibration of the spectrophotometer used during the analysis of ammonia by SM 4500-NH3 F with a second source calibration verification standard.
 The laboratory uses the same source as the calibration standard to perform the initial calibration verification.